-Adam is a former stockbroker with over 35 years' experience within the UK financial services sector.
-He is currently a director of several AIM listed companies: he is Chairman of Belluscura PLC (a next generation medical devices firm specialising in portable and light weight oxygen concentrators), Otaq PLC (a technology company involved with aquaculture, geotracking and the offshore oil industry) and Probiotix Health PLC (a life sciences business developing probiotics to tackle cardiovascular disease).
-He is also a non-executive director of Sosandar Plc, an on-line fashion business, and is a director of a number of private companies.
+Adam is a former stockbroker with over 35 years' experience within the UK financial services sector and is Chairman of Probiotix Health PLC (a life sciences business developing probiotics to tackle cardiovascular disease), a non-executive director of Sosandar Plc (an on-line fashion business) and Chairman of a number of private companies.
 Adam joined the MyHealthChecked PLC board as non-executive Chairman in February 2016.